csebooks/relational-databases/content.en/part-seven-specialty-databases/_index.md

 A number of object-oriented database systems were developed in the late 1980s and early 1990s.
 Among the notable commercial ones were ObjectStore (Lamb et al. [1991]), O2 (Lecluse et al. [1988]), and Versant.
 The object database standard ODMG is described in detail in Cattell [2000].
 JDO is described by Roos [2002], Tyagi et al. [2003], and Jordan and Russell [2003].
 *************************************************************
-#C H A P T E R_23 XML

 The **Extensible Markup Language** (**XML**) was not designed for database appli- cations.
-In fact, like the Hyper-Text Markup Language_ (HTML) on which the World Wide Web is based, XML has its roots in document management, and is derived from a language for structuring large documents known as the Standard General- ized Markup Language_ (SGML).
+In fact, like the Hyper-Text Markup Language (HTML) on which the World Wide Web is based, XML has its roots in document management, and is derived from a language for structuring large documents known as the Standard General- ized Markup Language (SGML).
 However, unlike SGML and HTML, XML is designed to represent data.
 It is particularly useful as a data format when an applica- tion must communicate with another application, or integrate information from several other applications.
 When XML is used in these contexts, many database issues arise, including how to organize, manipulate, and query the XML data.
 In this chapter, we introduce XML and discuss both the management of XML data with database techniques and the exchange of data formatted as XML documents.

-##23.1 Motivation
+## 23.1 Motivation

 To understand XML, it is important to understand its roots as a document markup language.
 The term **markup** refers to anything in a document that is not intended to be part of the printed output.
 For example, a writer creating text that will eventually be typeset in a magazine may want to make notes about how the typesetting should be done.
 It would be important to type these notes in a way so that they could be distinguished from the actual content, so that a note like “set this word in large size, bold font” or “insert a line break here” does not end up printed in the magazine.
 Such notes convey extra information about the text.
 In electronic document processing, a **markup language** is a formal description of what part of the document is content, what part is markup, and what the markup means.